 The second call for the second half of the SINE2020 project is launched now, and refers to the period of

-1 January 2018 - 30 September 2019, and is dedicated especially to the organization of Introductory Schools.
+1 January 2018 - 30 September 2019, and is dedicated to the organization of Introductory or Advanced Schools.

 During this period a maximum of two events can be proposed by the same Proposer.